ankitict/Recom_Training_Project/README.md

 1. Use main.py to preprocess, train and save files. python main.py
-2. Use similar_items.pkl Model file to get Item Recommendation
+2. Use model/similar_items.pkl Model file to get Item Recommendation